Cover Image for High-Risk Investments You Should Avoid in 2026

 This means following the principles of value investing, many of which I've discussed above, and sticking to the 4Ms: a company you understand that has meaning to you, with great management, with a solid moat, and priced with a margin of safety.
 When you do this, you can dramatically minimize your risk and maximize your return.

-To learn how to invest and build a successful investment portfolio in 2022, grab my Value Investing Cheat Sheet to help grow your wealth the right way.
+To learn how to invest and build a successful investment portfolio, grab my Value Investing Cheat Sheet to help grow your wealth the right way.